 Also, there is a difference between feeling depressed and being depressed.
 Everyone feels depressed at some point in life.
 If one did not score well in class test, he can feel depressed and that is completely normal.
 However, for some other 15 million, that is not the case.
-Others can get depression over them self which can result in being depressed.
-When people frequently curse them self for doing something which they must not have done or thought about past mistakes also leads to hyper-intensive thoughts.
+Others can get depression over themselves which can result in being depressed.
+When people frequently curse themselves for doing something which they must not have done or thought about past mistakes also leads to hyper-intensive thoughts.

 Symptoms of depression-